Hosseinem/seqan3/doc/tutorial/pairwise_alignment/index.md

 formatted manner.

 At the beginning of the file, we are defining our two DNA sequences `s1` and `s2`.
-If you feel puzzled about what the `_dna4` suffix does we recommend reading the \ref tutorial_alphabets and
+If you feel puzzled about what the `_dna4` suffix does, we recommend reading the \ref tutorial_alphabets and
 \ref tutorial_ranges before.
 In line 16-17 we configure the alignment job with the most simplistic configuration possible.
 In this case, it is a global alignment with edit distance.